-I can't offer you a meet-the-author I'm afraid, but if you want to chat with his son and editor I'll be around and helping out all day - plus selling the third and final edition of the Memoir, just out , price £10, with added documents, Endnotes and all (proceeds from Sam's writings go to the British Red Cross; in the case of the paperback that means £6 per copy).
+I can't offer you a meet-the-author I'm afraid, just a chat with his son and editor - plus a "chance to buy" the third and final edition of the Memoir, just out , price £10, with added documents, Endnotes and all (proceeds from Sam's writings go to the British Red Cross; in the case of the paperback that means £6 per copy).
 E-books of the Memoir and the extracted battle/campaign excerpts are also available via this blog, all details page http://footsoldiersam.blogspot.co.uk/p/books-available.html

 So here's Phil and Sam's pitch to whomever might like a good talking to…